Corniglia: History

 The origin of the village dates back to the Roman Age as testified by the name, which finds its roots in Gens Cornelia, the Roman family to whom the land belonged.
 In the Middle Ages it was a possession of the counts of Lavagna, the lords of Carpena and of Luni.
 In 1254 Pope Innocent IV gave it to Nicolò Fieschi, who held it until 1276, when the village was acquired by the Republic of Genoa.

 Main sights

 Documents dating from 1276 to 1277 mention the existence of a castle.
 However, remains of the castle have yet to be discovered and the location of the castle grounds is unknown.
 The only ruins in Corniglia belong to Genoese fortifications, a stronghold on a cliff plunging into the sea, which dates back to approximately 1556.

+The parish church, Chiesa San Pietro, was built between 1334-1351 using local stone.
+The interior has three naves in the Baroque style.
+The baptismal font dates from the 12th century.
+In 2016, a 17th-century painting by the Corniglia painter Prospero Luxardi was installed next to the altar.
+This large oil painting on canvas depicts the mysteries of the Rosary and the Judgment.
+The rose window is made of white Carrara marble.
+The courtyard is paved with polychrome cobblestones.

-Popular Culture
+Popular culture

 The 2021 animated film Luca was inspired by the Cinque Terre towns.
 While the fictional Portorosso town in the film is set on a coast, the Pixar animation team was particular interested in Corniglia for its more remote and less tourist heavy nature.
+The word “CORNIGLIA” in a stylish font is even shown on the map that the two fishermen (Giacomo and Tommaso) have on the boat in the opening scene of the movie, ESE of the fictional town (yet more inland since the label is shown on land, not along the coast as it is for “PORTOROSSO” in the same font) and NNE of the fictional Isola del Mare (“Island of the Sea”) where Alberto Scorfano lives.
+The location shown is approximately correct.